HL7NZ/nes-ig/input/pagecontent/createEntitlement.md

 This operation is used to create a patient's entitlement for subsidised healthcare.

 This operation is used to create an entitlement for:
-* Community services card (CSC)
+* Community services card holders (CSC)
-* Pharmaceutical subsidy cards (PSC)
+* Pharmaceutical subsidy card holders (PSC)

 **Scenarios for use**
 * CSC
-  * A CSC entitlement is not returned with a search of the entitlements service, however the person presents a CSC (Note: Most CSC entitlements are automatically created when CSC details are recieved by Te Whatu Ora from work and income (Ministry of Social Development).
+  * A CSC entitlement is not returned with a search of the entitlements service, however a person presents with a CSC card.
+Note: Most CSC entitlements are automatically created when CSC details are recieved by Te Whatu Ora from work and income (Ministry of Social Development).
-  * A CSC-dep entitlement is not returned with a search of the entitlements service for a dependent child of a community services card holder.
+  * A CSC-dependent entitlement is not returned with a search of the entitlements service for a [dependent child of a community services card holder](https://www.tewhatuora.govt.nz/for-health-providers/claims-provider-payments-and-entitlements/community-services-card/).

 * PSC
-  * A family unit is eligible to recieve a pharmaceutical subsidy card, and no pharmaceutical subsidy card entitlement is returned with a search of the entitlements service.
+  * A family unit is eligible to recieve a PSC, and no PSC entitlement is returned with a search of the entitlements service.

 <div>
 {% include create-entitlement.svg %}